dmitryanchikov/mcp-optimizer/README.md

 **Note**: The local build creates both wheel (`.whl`) and source distribution (`.tar.gz`) files in the `dist/` directory.
 The wheel file is recommended for uvx installation as it's faster and doesn't require compilation.

-**Troubleshooting**: If you encounter event loop issues when using uvx, the package includes automatic detection and handling of existing event loops using `nest-asyncio`.

 #### Docker with Custom Configuration
 ```bash
 # Build locally with optimization